qvik/qvik-network-ios/README.md

 # Qvik's network utility collection

-*This library contains Swift3 networking utilities for use in both Qvik's internal and customer projects.
+*This library contains Swift5 networking utilities for use in both Qvik's internal and customer projects.
 They are released with the MIT license.*

 ## Changelog

+* 6.1.0
+   * AlamoFire 5 compatibility
 * 6.0.0
    * Swift 5 compatibility
 * 4.0.0